The Myths of Product Management

 I’ve never forgotten that, even when I was the one everyone was yelling at, held responsible for numbers I couldn’t always control because of market forces.
 I realized that whenever there was conflict, there was probably a lack of understanding.
 And understanding leads to empathy.

 Designer, have some empathy.
 Do some user research.
 Take your PM to lunch.
-Ask them what his dreams are, ask how she is compensated.
-Ask what his biggest challenges are.
-Ask her what the best designer she ever worked with was like.
-Maybe you’ll find out she has a hard job, and you are part of the reason why.
+Ask them what their dreams are, ask how they are compensated.
+Ask what their biggest challenges are.
+Ask them what the best designer they ever worked with was like.
+Maybe you’ll find out they have a hard job, and you are part of the reason why.
 Maybe you’ll find a way to be successful together.

 Go give your PM a hug.